Bouncing Boy: Retroboot / New Earth

 "Infinite Crisis" restored a close analogue of the original Legion to continuity, shortly after the Magic Wars.
-Chuck is once more an instructor alongside his wife Luornu at the Legion Academy and a Legion reservist.
-After his wife's second body was killed, this time, she developed the power to duplicate an unlimited number of copies of herself.
-They discovered this ability while the Taines were on their third honeymoon and then quickly came running when the team sent out a distress call for help against Superboy-Prime and his Legion of Super-Villains.
-Bouncing Boy is currently helping to train the next class of students at Legion Academy.
+Chuck is once more an instructor at the Legion Academy and a Legion reservist.
+After Triplicate Girl's second body is killed, she develops the ability to infinitely clone herself.
+She discovers this ability while on their third honeymoon and returns to Earth alongside Bouncing Boy to battle Superboy-Prime and the Legion of Super-Villains.